About Children's Hospital of Wisconsin

 Children's Research Institute, a part of Children's Hospital, advances state-of-the-art pediatric health care practice through dedicated laboratory and clinical research.
 Based on the concept of translational research, the institute is designed to take clinical problems from patients' bedsides to study in the laboratory.
 Laboratory discoveries then are converted into new treatments, preventions, therapies and cures for patients.

 Several regional centers are based at Children's Hospital.
-These include the Cancer and Blood Disorders Center, Herma Heart Center, Wisconsin Poison Center, Center for Craniofacial Disorders, Pediatric Epilepsy Center and Genetics Center.
+These include the MACC Fund Center, Herma Heart Center, Wisconsin Poison Center, Center for Craniofacial Disorders, Pediatric Epilepsy Center and Genetics Center.